ERA-engined Cars - Notes on Chassis Technical History and Specification

 INTRODUCTION

-The ERA Club has set itself the task of maintaining the cars ownership histories for cars which were fitted, at some point in their competition history, with ERA engines, with notes on each car’s history and specification being recorded here on the Club’s web site.
+The ERA Club has set itself the task of maintaining the significant technical histories for cars which were fitted, at some point in their competition history, with ERA engines, with notes on each car’s history and specification being recorded here on the Club’s web site.

 Anyone who has further information which adds, corrects or disputes anything herein should contact Adam Ferrington at info@eraclub.co.uk